nima-siboni/cart-pole-deep-RL-actor-critic/README.md

 ## the problem

-The problem is to train an agent which stablizes a pole on a cart (an inverted pendulum problem).
+The problem is to train an agent which stabilizes a pole on a cart (an inverted pendulum problem).
 This is a classic problem in dynamics and control theory and is used as a benchmark for testing control strategies [[1]](https://en.wikipedia.org/wiki/Inverted_pendulum#:~:text=An%20inverted%20pendulum%20is%20a,additional%20help%20will%20fall%20over).

 In the current presentation of the problem, the agent:
 - observes the *current* position and velocity of the cart and the pole,